Rwandan Genocide Memorial Sites

 Nyanza Memorial Site.

-It’s located in Kicukiro, a suburb southeast of the city centre towards the airport, there is little to see at this memorial other than the tiled tops of four mass graves believed to contain the remains of the 4000 Tutsi.
+It’s located in Kicukiro, a suburb southeast of the city center towards the airport, there is little to see at this memorial other than the tiled tops of four mass graves believed to contain the remains of the 4000 Tutsi.
 These victims were abandoned by the Belgian UN and took refuge in the Ecole Technique Officielle (ETO) grounds which was a school.

 Bisesero Memorial Site.